 This CLE will discuss the policy behind both attorney client and work product privilege, what is included and excluded, the considerations for when to implement the privilege and when it is not appropriate, both in civil litigation and in matters involving the Department of Justice.
 It will also cover best practices with respect to waiver of the attorney client privilege, work product privilege, how to identify non-privileged client confidences, and ethical considerations in making these determinations.

-The live presentation of this webinar was approved for 1.0 hour of ethics CLE credit in California and Illinois and 1.2 hours of ethics CLE credit in Missouri.
-The webinar was also approved for 1.0 hour of professional practice or skills (experienced & transitional) CLE in New York.
-1.0 hour of ethics CLE credit is pending in Texas.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+The live presentation of this webinar was approved for 1.0 hour of ethics CLE credit in California, Illinois and Texas; 1.2 hours of ethics CLE credit in Missouri; and 1.0 hour of professional practice or skills CLE in New York.
+Please visit the CLE Overview page to see how the CLE credit for this recorded webinar can be applied in CA, IL, MO, & TX.

 June 1, 2022